Finnoy Travel - Reviews, Stories and Tips

 Priority Rules

-Like elsewhere in continental Europe, you must give way for cars from the right.
+Like elsewhere in continental Europe, you must give way to cars from the right.
 If there is a STOP sign, you must give way to all other cars.
 Cars inside roundabouts have priority over the entering cars.

 Roundabout in Alicante